giorgiop/nips15workshop/CFP.md

 title: "CFP & Dates"
 ---

-### Call for partecipation
+### Call for participation

 We invite participation in the workshop on "Learning and privacy with incomplete data and weak supervision" as a part of the NIPS 2015 conference.
-We welcome and encourage multidisciplinary submissions on the topic of learning individual traits from aggregate and noisy(-fied) data, and the protection against attacks of this sort.
+We welcome and encourage multidisciplinary submissions on the topic of learning individual traits from aggregate and noisi(fied) data, and the protection against attacks of this sort.
 In particular

-- Novel algorithms and theoretical analysis on "weakly-supervised" learning
+- novel algorithms and theoretical analysis on "weakly-supervised" learning, *e.g.* multiple instance learning, learning from label proportions, noisy labels, ecological inference
-- Field-specific applications in computer, biomedical and social sciences.
+- field-specific applications in computer, biomedical and social sciences
-- Privacy aspects of data protection
+- innovative methods and perspective on collection, aggregation and obfuscation
-- Innovative methods and perspective on collection, aggregation, obfuscation and release of data
+- privacy aspects of methods for data sharing and release
-- Social and legal implications and open problems
+- application demos of the above (to run live at the workshop)
-- Application demos (paper + code to run as live demo)
+- social and legal implications and open problems

 ### Submission instructions

 Submissions must be 4-8 pages long, and adhere to the [NIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
 Papers submission is here [TBA].
 Please leave author information visible.

-A subset of the accepted papers and application demos will be selected for oral presentation.
+With regard to the demos applications, we encourage the use of publicly accessible datasets and/or code in the interest of reproducibility; this will be valued positively for acceptance.

+All accepted papers and application demos will have a short oral presentation and poster session.
 Also, there will be a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.

 *More detailed instruction for submitting demo will be posted here soon.*